tjadams/Coding-Problems/python/README.md

 *  can't instantiate a class inside it's definition.
 To have the equivalent of a main method, I need the if main = main thing outside the class def.
 See http://stackoverflow.com/q/22294192 for details
 *  having lowercase boolean names (true instead of True)
 *  can't concatenate 'str' and 'list' objects without wrapping list in str()
+*  putting brackets around an if
+*  forgetting to put a colon at the end of an if or elif
+*  calling something null instead of None
+*  a recursive call requires calling self.recursiveMethod
+*  forgot to return the value im editing in a recursive call

 ## TODO
 * Make notes from the python tutorial that i read while on the bus / working out :)